 This make-ahead turkey tastes amazingly yummy and moist.
 The only thing that is compromised is crispy skin.
 It softens when it's made ahead and refrigerated.
 It still tastes good, but it doesn't have that pleasing crunch from being freshly roasted.
 So, if crispy skin is really important to you, this make-ahead method may not be a good choice.
 For me, it's worth it to have a more relaxed day.

 Honestly, sometimes I'm so exhausted by the time we sit down for our holiday meal that I can hardly enjoy the food.
 That's why I've become such a make-ahead girl.
 I do as much as possible in the days leading up to a holiday meal.
-I also have make-ahead recipes for mashed potatoes, gravy, and cornbread stuffing.
+I also have make-ahead recipes for mashed potatoes, gravy, soft dinner rolls, and cornbread stuffing.
 With this make-ahead turkey added to the menu, my Thanksgiving or Christmas meals can be the most relaxed days of the year in my kitchen.

 Step 1.
 Roast the turkey.
 I have a very detailed tutorial on this.
 You can check it out here: Step-by-Step Guide to The Best Roast Turkey